LibreCAD/docs/appx/build.rst

 Building from Source
 ====================

 Building from the source code allows users to run the cutting-edge version of LibreCAD that includes bug fixes and possibly new features.
-LibreCAD can compiled to run on multiple operating systems; Linux, Microsoft Windows and macOS.
+LibreCAD can be compiled to run on multiple operating systems; Linux, Microsoft Windows, and macOS.
 The process differs depending on the OS.
-The instructions are as complete as possible to provide the necessary steps to allow any user to build LibreCAD from the source code, however some understanding of the operating system and installing of the required tools and dependencies is required.
+The instructions are as complete as possible to provide the necessary steps to allow any user to build LibreCAD from the source code, however some understanding of the operating system and installation of the required tools and dependencies is required.

 The tools and dependencies required to build LibreCAD are: